Beginner’s Guide to Strength Training for Weight Loss

-Although lifting heavy and reaping the benefits of a stronger physique is highly desirable, it is important to do so in a slow and steady manner.
+Lifting heavy and reaping the benefits of a stronger physique is desirable and ambitious.
+However, it is important to do so in a slow and steady manner.

 Overdoing it with heavy weights and too many repetitions may actually just cause injury, potentially pushing back your goals.

 Rather than uncomfortably trying to lift heavy weights, focus primarily on correct form.
 Because remember, weight can always be added and technique is always more important than strength.